thetanext/theta-edgecloud-text-to-speech/README.md

 # theta-edgecloud-text-to-speech

+> **Theta EdgeCloud is a decentralized cloud platform that delivers affordable, scalable GPU power for AI and media.
+Built on thousands of global edge nodes and secured by blockchain, it lets developers easily train and deploy advanced AI models like Stable Diffusion and Llama2.**

+> **Example provided by [ThetaNext](https://thetanext.io/), a Theta & TFuel staking platform.**

 ## Access Token Setup

-To use the code, you need to create an account first on [https://www.thetaedgecloud.com/](https://www.thetaedgecloud.com/).
+To use the code, you need to create an account first on [Theta EdgeCloud](https://www.thetaedgecloud.com/).

 #### After creating the account, go to 'AI' > 'On-demand models APIs'.